mauriciojost/olympus-photosync/README.md

 ### Install on Windows

-One Java is installed, download the latest release for Windows from the above link, `.zip` extension is recommended.
+Once Java is installed, download the latest release for Windows from the above link, `.zip` extension is recommended.

 No installation needed.
 Decompress the release in `C:\olympus\` (you will need to create the directory).